IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 #### Packet Pacing

 Packet pacing is used in order to mitigate coalescing, i.e., when packets are transmitted in bursts, with the risks of increased jitter and potentially increased packet loss.
-Packet pacing also mitigates possible issues with queue overflow due to key-frame generation in video coders.
+Packet pacing is also recommended to be used with L4S and also mitigates possible issues with queue overflow due to key-frame generation in video coders.
 The time interval between consecutive packet transmissions is greater than or equal to t_pace, where t_pace is given by the equations below :

    ~~~~~~~~~~~
       <CODE BEGINS>